RUBIX-ML/credit-analysis/README.md

 # CreditAnalysis

-Credit Analysis with Random Forest, Xgboost and LightGBM
+Credit Analysis with a group of models Random Forest, Xgboost and LightGBM, etc.

-## File structure
-- main.py (main function)
-- plots.py (plotly functions for visualization)
-- eda.py (exploratory data analysis functions)
-- EDA_Report.htm (Feature Engineering process, data wrangling and EDA visualizations)
-- Docs/metrics-result.png (Final Scores)
-- notebooks (individual jupyter notebooks of RF and Boosting model training and testing)
+The goal is to predict whether a customer if able to pay the full balance in the next month based on historical payment record.

+# Methodology
+* Run exploratory analysis such as feature importance to aid feature selection.
+* Use grid search to find the best hyper-parameters of different models.
+* Automate training and testing process and visualize the results.

 ## Data source
 - data.csv